dreamboat851/WaveCryptor-web/README.md

-# SonicVault
+# WebCryptor
-SonicVault is an innovative web app that securely encodes and encrypts messages into audio files.
-Utilizing Streamlit for a user-friendly interface, SonicVault enables users to encode messages as composite audio signals and encrypts frequency mappings with an AES encryption key.
+WebCryptor is an innovative web app that securely encodes and encrypts messages into audio files.
+Utilizing Streamlit for a user-friendly interface, WebCryptor enables users to encode messages as composite audio signals and encrypts frequency mappings with an AES encryption key.
 The app also offers a streamlined decoding process, which reconstructs the original message using the audio file, frequency key, and encryption key.

 # Key Features
 ## Message Encoding to Audio: